jcarmfran/jcarmfran.github.io/_posts/2024-04-20-Leveraging_Deep_Learning_for_Pneumonia_Detection.md

 Relevant resources
 [Keras Applications](https://keras.io/api/applications/#usage-examples-for-image-classification-models)

-1. **The Simple CNN Model**: The first model was a straightforward Convolutional Neural Network (CNN), designed to learn patterns directly from the chest X-ray images.
+1. **The CNN Model**: The first model was a somewhat complex Convolutional Neural Network (CNN), designed to learn patterns directly from the chest X-ray images.
 It consisted of convolutional layers that could capture the intricate patterns in X-ray images, which are indicative of pneumonia.

-2. **VGG16**
+    The implementation begins with data augmentation layers that introduce variability into the training dataset, enhancing the model's ability to generalize from the data.
+At random, a set number of images will either be [zoomed in/out](https://www.tensorflow.org/api_docs/python/tf/keras/layers/RandomZoom) or [rotated](https://www.tensorflow.org/api_docs/python/tf/keras/layers/RandomRotation).

+    Subsequent convolutional layers (`layers.Conv2d`), designed with a stride of two, reduce dimensionality while capturing spatial hierarchies.

+    Pooling layers further condense the feature maps, leading to a flattened layer that transitions to a series of dense layers.
+These dense layers culminate in a binary classification output.
+The model employs dropout regularization to mitigate overfitting and an early stopping callback to prevent unnecessary computations if the validation loss does not improve, ensuring efficient training.
+The optimizer and loss function are carefully chosen to steer the learning process.

+    Though the model is not able to achieve accuracies scores north of 74.4% and 76.3% for training and validation datasets, respectively, those are comparably much better results than what we would expect by simple random chance.

+2. **VGG16**: The model was pre-trained on ImageNet and fine-tuned with additional layers and augmentation techniques similar to the CNN implementation as before.
+Notably, at just 10 epochs, we were able to achieve training and validation accuracies that both peaked at just over 94.0%!
+This model's robustness shows great potential for early detection of pneumonia in clinical settings.
+These results suggest that VGG16, with appropriate modifications, can be a valuable tool in medical imaging analysis.

 3. **The Transfer Learning Model with ResNet50v2**: The second model leverages the power of transfer learning, a technique where a pre-trained model is fine-tuned to a specific task.
 TensorFlow offers many pretrained models, but ResNet50v2 was chosen thanks to its renowned performance in image recognition tasks.
 This approach allowed to leverage the model's pre-trained weights, which had been learned from a vast array of images, and adapt them to the specific task of pneumonia detection.